vuejs/eslint-plugin-vue/docs/user-guide/README.md

 ```

 ::: tip
-If you installed [@vue/cli-plugin-eslint](https://github.com/vuejs/vue-cli/tree/dev/packages/%40vue/cli-plugin-eslint) you should have `lint` script added in your `package.json`.
+If you installed [@vue/cli-plugin-eslint](https://github.com/vuejs/vue-cli/tree/dev/packages/%40vue/cli-plugin-eslint), you should have the `lint` script added to your `package.json`.
 That means you can just run `yarn lint` or `npm run lint`.
 :::

 #### How to use custom parser?